Kong/lua-resty-worker-events/README.markdown

   `interval` (see `configure`).
 * `no memory` errors *cannot* be resolved by making the SHM bigger.
-The only way to resolve those is by increasing the `shm_retries` option passed to `configure`.
+The only way to resolve those is by increasing the `shm_retries` option passed to `configure` (which already has a high default).
   This is because the error is due to fragmentation and not a lack of memory.
 * the `waiting for event data timed out` error happens if event data gets evicted before all the workers got to deal with it.
 This can happen if there is a burst of (large-payload) events.
 To resolve these: